jiangxkjohn/jiangxkjohn.github.io/index.md

-* Calibrated the infrared camera and kinect camera to solve the translation and rotation relative between them, then fuse the thermal graph and RGBD graph.
+* Calibrated the infrared camera and kinect camera to solve the translation and rotation relative between them, then fuse the thermal graph and RGBD graph to acquire a matched graph showing the temperature and RGBD information.

-* Maped the indoor environment using laser, and then navigate the robot via move_base package
+* Used laser to map the indoor environment, then generated 2D map for navigation.
+Utilized A* as global path planner and Time Elastic band as local path planner.

-* Used the QR scanner to scan the QR code set in the goal, then adjust the pose of robot more precisely
+* Installed a QR scanner in the bottom of the robot, so the scanner can scan the QR code set in the goal to get the pose deviation, then the robot adjusted the pose of robot more precisely

 ### **The Design of Intelligent Disinfection Robot**

-**National Third Prize in China Postgraduate Robot Innovation and Design Competition**
+National Third Prize in China Postgraduate Robot Innovation and Design Competition
 Jun.2020 - Sept.2020

-* Worked as project leader and organized all the team research work
+* Worked as project leader and organized all the team research and development work
-* Contracted the outline of the robot system which include six main part which include the mapping, navigation, disinfection mechanism, auto body temperature and mask detection and human interaction part
+* Constructed the outline of the robot system which include the mapping, navigation, disinfection mechanism, auto body temperature, mask detection and human interaction part.
+* Developed an Android app by java to control the robot, utilized the ROS Bridge to communicate with the Android device.
-* Designed the local planner via deep reinforcement learning to avoid the moving crowd, then integrate them to the move_base
+* Developed the local planner via deep reinforcement learning to avoid the moving crowd, then integrated them to the move_base.
+* Deployed the face detection and mask detection model in the ROS.

 ### **RoboMaster 2020 AI Challenge**

-**Second Prize in Decision Group**
+Second Prize in Decision Group
-**First Prize in Open Source Awards**
+First Prize in Open Source Awards
-**Second Prize in Navigation and Motion Planning Group**
+Second Prize in Navigation and Motion Planning Group
-**Third Prize in Navigation and Motion Planning Group**
+Third Prize in Navigation and Motion Planning Group
 Oct.2019 - Sept.2020

-* Used Dueling DQN as the decision part of robot, input the observation of all the robots to the network, then the network would output the actions of two robots in one team.
+* Utilized the Dueling DQN to establish decision network by tensorflow, this network uses the observation of all the robots included position, blood, ammo as input and outputs the actions of two robots in our side team.
+Then I trained network to let the agent learn to avoid the obstacles and attack the enemies.
+The results showed that the agent we trained had a win rate over 80% in the competition with the random strategy.
-* Constructed a gym environment to simulate the behavior of four robots in two teams, the environment can simulate the moving of robot and detect whether the robot interact with the obstacles or other robots
+* Developed a gym environment to simulate the behavior of four robots in two teams, the environment can simulate the moving of robot and detect whether the robot interact with the obstacles or other robots
 * Code the visual part to make the decision process visible

 ### **All-weather 500 KV HV transmission line inspection robot**